cube-drone/arkham_gameslab/wasteland/epoch.md

     - Any surplus Food points generated may be given to other players that they might survive.
 - Each Survivor has a "Health" rating.
 This number is their hand limit.
 - If any player has more than their cards in their hand than their hand limit, they must discard Salvage cards to the Stockpile until they are down to their hand limit.
-    - If the player cannot discard down to their hand limit (All of the Player's cards are Crisis cards or Mutation cards), the player dies.
+    - If the player cannot discard down to their hand limit (All of the Player's cards are Crisis cards or Mutation cards), the player's Survivor dies.
 - If the Survivor has no Morale tokens, the Survivor dies.

 DEATH